xlxs4/obsidian-thesis/Notes/About Notes.md

 6. Add visuals (images, Biorender renders, Excalidraw drawings) whenever possible.
 7. Use admonition.
 8. You can add tags at the end, little and generic.
-9. Revisit old notes to maintain consistency, if possible.
+9. Frequently revisit old notes to maintain consistency.

 ---